 Epidemiological, clinical, radiological, and serological characteristics of hospitalized patients were summarized as median and interquartile range (1st–- 3rd quartile, IQR) for quantitative variables or as absolute and percentage frequencies for qualitative variables.

-Quantitative data were compared using Kruskall-Wallis test, while qualitative variables were analysed using Chi-square test.
+Quantitative variables were compared using Kruskall-Wallis test, while qualitative variables were analysed using Chi-square test.

-We estimated the independent effect of the type of first procedure (MT vs Thoracentesis vs Chest drain), the time to first intervention (<24 hours; 24-48 hours; >48 hours) and of baseline thoracic ultrasound (TUS) features (i.e. presence/absence of loculations/septations), on three outcomes of interest: subsequent surgery referral, 90-day mortality from hospital admission, and length of stay.
+We estimated the independent effect of the type of first procedure (MT vs Thoracentesis vs Chest drain), the time to first intervention (<24 hours; 24-48 hours; >48 hours) and of baseline thoracic ultrasound (TUS) features (i.e. presence/absence of loculations/septations), on three outcomes of interest: subsequent surgical referral, 90-day mortality from hospital admission, and length of hospital stay.
 Multivariable logistic regression analysis was performed for the first two outcomes and results were reported as Odds Ratio (OR) and 95% Confidence Interval (95%CI); we used multiple linear quantile regression analysis to estimate the median value of LOS in days.
 Quantile regression is a non-parametric method which does not hold any assumption on the distribution of the dependent variable.
 It allows to estimate the effect of the independent variables on specific quantiles of the distribution of the dependent variable.
 Results were expressed as estimates of the regression coefficients and 95%CI and considered significant if 0 was not included in the interval.

 All the statistical models were adjusted by RAPID score, number of comorbidities and age.